Health Tips For Travelling in New Zealand

 - Butterfly closures: pull together edges of small wounds.

-- Hand sanitiser: alternative to hand washing and a good preventative against colds, flu and tummy bugs.
+- Hand sanitiser: an alternative to hand washing and a good preventative against colds, flu and tummy bugs

 - Water purifying tablets: make contaminated water safe to drink.

 For more information on what to pack, see The Ultimate Packing List for an Extended Trip in New Zealand.